Framebuffers/SharperFirstPersonController/README.md

 [Click here for a link to the original asset.](https://godotengine.org/asset-library/asset/2418)

 ## Versions:
 - **1.0:** Initial release!
 	- Cleanup
 	- Object detection
 	- Debug features moved to a single C# class (`TextPanel`)
 	- **BIG TODO: RETICLES**

 ## Description
-This is a cleaner version of the C# translation of Quality First Person Controller v2.
-It improves over the original by:
+An even better First Person Controller written in C# for Godot 4.3+
 - **Much** cleaner and understandable file structure.
 	- Project is split into 4 files, plus the debug TextPanel:
 	- CameraFirstPerson.cs: contains all variables shared by the class, a separate definition for your InputMap keys, and all code related to Godot's loops.
 		- CameraFirstPerson.Animation.cs: contains everything related to animation.
 		- CameraFirstPerson.Camera.cs: contains everything related to camera movement, motion smoothing, and other features.
 		- CameraFirstPerson.ItemDetection.cs: a new adition to this asset!
 Detects items with an Area3D in front of the camera's centre (where the Reticle would go).
     		- TextPanel.cs: script for the debug TextPanel.
 		- Functionality is split into smaller methods.
 Not a lot of them, but just enough to understand what's going on, and separate functionality away from the main file.
 Everything is made to ease readability.
 		- Code now complies (almost 100%) to C#'s code styleguides.
 	- Object detection!